 I've still got my old glass electrical meter so PG&E can't hit me with Time of Use rates.
 So I can do laundry anytime I want.
 They offered me a Smart Meter and I declined it.
 I told 'em that I'd have to make myself a tin foil hat if they did that.
 They can send out a meter reader guy every month, until the day I'm dead and gone.
 Anyway, the City neglected their legacy of wildfires, forgot the story of the last fire which burned up to the city limits and rebuilt in the same footprint in a big way.

-(Narrator) Taking off his reading glasses and satisfied with the measurements on the micrometer, Merlin then resumed weaving colorful stories around Yankee loggers from the forests of Maine, (astounded at the height of the foothill Douglas firs and scratching their heads at the challenge), daring rum runners during prohibition (Hauling booze in freight wagons on the backroads), the Merry Pranksters in La Honda learning to grow powerful weed (groovy) and modern wine pioneers building a new world around fine wines, good music and food (another glass of this fine Chardonnay for you?)
+(Narrator) Taking off his reading glasses and satisfied with the measurements on the micrometer, Merlin then resumed weaving colorful stories around Yankee loggers from the forests of Maine, (astounded at the height of the foothill Douglas firs and scratching their heads at the challenge), daring rum runners during prohibition (Hauling booze in freight wagons on the backroads), Ken Kesey with his band of Merry Pranksters in La Honda, learning to grow powerful weed (groovy) and modern wine pioneers building a new world around fine wines, good music and organic, locally grown food (another glass of this fine Chardonnay for you?)